Kombucha is a fermented, lightly fizzing sweetened black or green tea drink.

-It is apparent that its consumption can protect against the development of Cardiovascular diseases, mainly due to its polyphenol content that inhibits the oxidation of LDL, regulates cholesterol metabolism, and prevents high blood pressure by promoting smooth muscle relaxation.
-(1)
+- kombucha consumption can protect against the development of cardiovascular diseases.
+Mainly due to its polyphenol content that inhibits the oxidation of LDL, regulates cholesterol metabolism, and prevents high blood pressure by promoting smooth muscle relaxation.

-Kombucha is very easy to make (5 minutes!)
+Kombucha is very easy to make (takes 5 minutes!)